Hi Hi Puffy AmiYumi: Episodes

+Broadcast

 Hi Hi Puffy AmiYumi premiered in the United States on Cartoon Network on November 19, 2004.
-After ending on June 27, 2006, the show continued to rerun until December 22, 2006, where it aired in reruns normally, and occasionally, would be one of the few non-Cartoon Cartoons to air in reruns on The Cartoon Cartoon Show before being removed from the network's schedule.
+After ending on June 27, 2006, the show continued to rerun until September 3, 2006, where it aired in reruns and occasionally as one of the few non-Cartoon Cartoons to air in reruns on The Cartoon Cartoon Show before being removed from the network's schedule.

 Since Cartoon Network is available worldwide, the show has been dubbed into multiple languages and aired on Cartoon Network worldwide.
 In Canada, the series premiered on YTV on September 5, 2005.
 In Japan, the show began airing on Cartoon Network in English with Japanese subtitles in 2005.
-A dubbed version began airing on TV Tokyo's Oha Suta block on October 6, 2005, and started to air on January 8, 2006 on Cartoon Network Japan.
+A dubbed version began airing on TV Tokyo's Oha Suta block on October 6, 2005, and started to air on January 8, 2006, on Cartoon Network Japan.

 In Germany, the show aired on Cartoon Network Germany with all episodes.
 It premiered in 2005 on the Cartoon Network's block of Kabel eins.
 The show stopped airing there after two seasons in 2006.
 The reason was that Cartoon Network Germany launched and most of the shows moved there.

 In Poland, the show aired on Cartoon Network Poland from 2005 to 2006.

 In Australia, the show premiered on April 3, 2005.
 It stopped airing on Cartoon Network Australia in November 2008.
 The third season was never shown there.
 From August to November 2009, the Australian channel 9Go! showed the last season instead and was abandoned in January 2010.

-As of March 2022, the show still airs on Tooncast at 2:30am and 2:30pm respectively.
+As of December 2023, the show airs on Tooncast at 2:30am and 2:30pm respectively.

-While the show has had a limited release on DVD in America (as seen below), the entire series was quietly released on HBO Max in the Latin America area.
+While the show has had a limited release on DVD in America, the entire series was released on HBO Max in the Latin America area.
 The release includes both the Spanish and original English tracks.

 Reception

 Critical response

-Los Angeles Times wrote that the show is "modern, in its retro, Asian-tinged way -- in other words, right in line with the Cartoon Network aesthetic -- but nothing new", and called it "bright and loud and sensational".
+The Los Angeles Times wrote that the show is "modern, in its retro, Asian-tinged way -- in other words, right in line with the Cartoon Network aesthetic -- but nothing new", and called it "bright and loud and sensational".

 Ratings

-Hi Hi Puffy AmiYumi debuted on Cartoon Network on November 19, 2004 at 7:30 PM ET/PT with two half-hour episodes.
+Hi Hi Puffy AmiYumi debuted on Cartoon Network on November 19, 2004, at 7:30 PM ET/PT with two half-hour episodes.
 The show charted double-digit increases with Girls 6–11 in ratings and delivery for Cartoon Network's Fridays programming block.
 During the following week, the show became the network's top-rated hit for kids 6–11.
 It also increased Cartoon Network's audience among that age group by 49% over the previous year.

 Awards and nominations

 The series has been nominated three times for the Annie Award.
-Two of them came in 2005 and one came in 2006.